 - Environmental and Sustainability Awareness - Increase community understanding of the area's natural systems and related environmental and sustainability issues.
 In order to do this, it is recommended that the city keep an open dialogue with citizens related to environmental issues as well as continuing to promote environmental programs such as Community Roots Day and Big Sweep.

 Temple Emanuel TEEM Monthly Movie and Speaker - Each month, Temple Emanuel hosts a movie and speaker event relating to a current environmental topic on the first Thursday of the month.
-The next event will take place on Thursday, March 2 at 7 p.m.
-There will be more information about the details closer to the event.
+The next event will take place on Thursday, April 6 at 7 p.m.

 2017 Annual Piedmont Earth Day Fair - This year, the 12th Annual Piedmont Earth Day Fair will take place on April 22 at the Winston-Salem Fairgrounds.
 Each year the fair has a different theme, and this year's theme is Every Drop Counts.
 Learn how you can help protect the basic human right to water and minimize your water consumption while enjoying activities for the whole family, workshops, and the exhibitor booths!